 There are a few ways to tell if cooked chicken has gone bad.
 First, use your senses.
 If the cooked chicken has a foul odor, it is likely spoiled and should be discarded.
 Additionally, if you notice any slimy or sticky texture on the chicken, it is another sign of spoilage.
 Lastly, check for any changes in color or appearance.
 If the chicken has turned grey or has any mold or visible signs of bacteria growth, it is not safe to eat.

-See also What can you make in an instant pot pressure cooker
+See also How long do you cook cabbage in a pressure cooker

 What are the signs that cooked chicken is no longer good to eat?